jack9966qk/SWEN90004-Assignment-1a/1aNotes.md

 - Thread: More intuitive.
 Easier to extend???
 - Monitor: Simpler system, easier to implement.
 (Would it result in actually 2 arms if used by sensor and inspector thread???)
+	- Using `synchronized` keyword on a single moving method can achieve the desired effect on solution 1, but for solution 2???

 For situation below: